cfengine/documentation/reference/components/cf-agent/bundles-for-agent/databases-in-agent-promises.markdown

 ---
 layout: default
-title: databases in agent promises
+title: databases
-categories: [Reference, Components, cf-agent, Bundles for agent, databases in agent promises]
+categories: [Reference, Components, cf-agent, Bundles for agent, databases]
 published: true
-alias: reference-components-bundles-for-agent-databases-in-agent-promises.html
+alias: reference-components-bundles-for-agent-databases.html
 tags: [Reference, Bundles, agent, databases, promises, promise types]
 ---

-CFEngine Nova can interact with commonly used database servers to keep promises about the structure and content of data within them.
+CFEngine can interact with commonly used database servers to keep promises about the structure and content of data within them.

 There are two main cases of database management to address: small